Rami-Sabbagh/Texture-Unpacker/README.md

 - Add rotation support.
 - Add custom error screen.
 - Add Progress bar.
 - ...
-You can suggest any feature to include.
+You can suggest any other features to be include.

 How to use:
 ===========